A public health approach to reducing methamphetamine harm in Aotearoa New Zealand

 Methamphetamine is a significant contributor to drug harm in Aotearoa New Zealand.
 Social and community damage are significant components of this harm, and this is experienced inequitably by Maori communities.
 This project aimed to identify programs and approaches that focus on reducing social and community harm, and those that incorporate indigenous perspectives.
 With the growing work being done on defining a public health approach to drugs, this project asks; What should a public health approach to methamphetamine look like in practice, in Aotearoa New Zealand?

-This free 1-hour webinar at 12pm Sydney time on Friday 15th of May 2026 will explore:
+This free 1-hour webinar on Friday 15th of May 2026 explored:

-Following the presentation, there will be a live Q&A session with questions from webinar attendees.
-This webinar will be relevant for researchers, policymakers, people who use methamphetamine, family and community members.
+Following the presentation, there was a live Q&A session with questions from webinar attendees.
+This webinar covered information relevant for researchers, policymakers, people who use methamphetamine, family and community members.

-Presenters: This webinar will be presented by Dr Rose Crossin and Dr Jai Whelan from the Dept. of Public Health, Christchurch, University of Otago.
+Presenters: This webinar was presented by Dr Rose Crossin and Dr Jai Whelan from the Dept. of Public Health, Christchurch, University of Otago.

 Rose is a Senior Lecturer in the Dept. of Public Health, and her research focuses on understanding and measuring drug harm, and the ways in which harm can be reduced, from a public health perspective.
 Harm reduction principles are key to her research, which has had policy and practice impacts.